kylepedwards/Course-Notes/README.md

-# Course Notes, Exercises, and Projects
+# Notes, Exercises, and Practice Projects